Can you guess which is natural and which is artificial?

 Natural light vs. Flash

-Once again, this is natural light coming from a window on the left.
+Once again, this is light coming from a window on the left.

 This is when I used a flash, because there wasn’t enough artificial light.